 Use your Company Tax Return to tell HMRC if you think you’re due a Corporation Tax refund (known as a ‘repayment’) and how you want it paid.

-- use it to pay other tax your company owes, eg PAYE or VAT
+- other tax your company owes, for example PAYE or VAT

 When HMRC will pay you interest

 - paid tax early (known as ‘credit interest’)

 - paid more than your company owes (known as ‘repayment interest’)

 HMRC will usually pay interest from the date you pay your Corporation Tax to the payment deadline.